 - Optimize page titles

 - Optimize page load speeds for desktop and mobile

 Use An SEO Optimized URL Structure

 When setting up your instance, be sure to enable short URLs under the Web Page URL format.
 This will give you a shorter and cleaner URL structure.
 This setting will remove the /page/ slug and the .html part of the URL.

 Edit Metadata In BigCommerce

-Before we begin optimizing the titles and meta data in your store, follow this list of quick shortcuts to navigate to the SEO options on a specific homepage, category pages, product pages and blog posts.
+Before we begin optimizing the titles and meta data in your store, follow this list of quick shortcuts to navigate to the BigCommerce SEO options on a specific homepage, category page, product page and blog post.
 The field to enter metadata can be found in the following locations:

 Store Setup › Store Settings › Search Engine Optimization section

 Products › Product Categories › Edit › Search Engine Optimization section

 Edit any product or add a product › Other Details Tab › Search Engine Optimization section Web Content Pages: Storefront Content › Web Pages › Advanced Options